GreigHuth/DiscordGameTracker/README.md

 ## Possible new features

-Add the functionality to allow users to PM the bot and get thier own personal playtime data.
-Better formatting for the output.
+Game suggestions???

 ### Get in touch
-If you'd like to add GameTracker to your server or have any critisisms/ideas please PM Gurgashaska#6315 on discord.
+If you'd like to add GameTracker to your server or have any critisisms/ideas please PM Gurg#6315 on discord or email me at gurg@edingamesoc.co.uk